 One of the main roads runs the circumference of the island and having landed in the South West of the island we were staying out towards the South East.
 Google maps said our first ride would be 44km.
 That’s a long way when you’re on a new bike, have luggage on for the first time and someone on the back for only the 2nd time, who also happens to dislike being on 2 wheels, have the traffic, animals and people to avoid as is typical Asia and you’re driving on the right (wrong) side of the road.
 We launched off with their last words being ‘looks like there might be a rain shower up ahead it’ll be short and heavy, just pull over and find some shelter.’
 Marie has only rode in a few light showers because rain = poor visibility, and slippy stuff on the roads, so isn’t fun which means she doesn’t choose to go out in it.

 With a couple of stops, one being for the rain shower, the journey took us about an hour and a half.
-Marie spent the first hour (until the road got a little quieter and had dried out) crapping her pants.
+Marie spent the first hour (until the road got a little quieter and then dried out after the shower) crapping her pants.

 We reached García Hernandez, where we were staying in in the late afternoon.
-We found our accomodation easily.
+We found our accommodation easily.
 Set right on the beach with a lovely garden with a small pool it was a great set up, the house of the people that managed it was to one side and on the other was another building with a big room and ensuite (ours) and a big room they used for families or as a dorm next to it.
-The first night their was one other guest, the next there was just us.
-We unloaded and with confidence being up and it only being an hour or so until sunset decided to make the most of it and get back on the bike to explore a little further.
+The first night there was one other guest, the second there was just us.
+We unloaded and feeling confident, with only an hour or so until sunset decided to make the most of it and get back on the bike to explore a little further.

 Just down the road we plunged head first into a busy typically Asian chaotic town.
 What better test of slow control (which was wobbly) and defensive riding (which was better).
-We rode through it knowing that was the only way back and once we made it decided that was enough excitement for one day and turned round and went back through.
-Emma has exhausted her concentration as passenger and was wiggling around in the traffic which added to the challenge.
+We rode through it knowing that was the only way back and once we made it through decided that was more than enough excitement for one day and turned round and went back.
+Emma had exhausted her concentration as passenger and was wiggling around in the traffic which added to the challenge.
 She was looking forward to some food and a sit down on a flat seat for a while.

 Our hosts were a German/Thai couple.
-Being in a quiet area this nothing but a couple of small shops they made us dinner which all 5 of us ate together.
-The German guy lived in nothing but his speedos, so we had dinner with a man in speedos and later the same man in our room killing a big bug by disposing of half a can of fly spray.
+Being in a quiet area with nothing but a couple of small shops they made us dinner which all 5 of us ate together.
+The German guy lived in nothing but his speedos, so we had dinner with a man in speedos and later had the same man in our room killing a big bug by dispensing half a can of fly spray.

 We got back to our digs just in time for sunset.
 The weather was nicely clear and we had a great view of the island in front.
 We watched the sun set from the old pier in front of our digs.

-Our new digs were out at the end of Panglao peninsula traffic was busy and it was a hot ride.
+Our new digs were out at the end of Panglao peninsula.
+Traffic was busy and it was a hot ride.
 We checked in and settled into our bamboo hut.
 In a nice garden setting the flip side was it was quite damp and the room very dark.
 It didn’t help that it was small.
 The bamboo bed had hideous roll together.
-We didn’t like the place and it reminded us why we usually travel on the fly and find somewhere to sleep as we go, but this been a busy holiday time we’d been warned we needed to pre-book.
+We didn’t like the place and it reminded us why we usually travel on the fly and find somewhere to sleep as we go, but this being a busy holiday time we’d been warned we needed to pre-book.

 When we got back to our room to settle in for the night the bar 300m down the road was blasting music.
-Despite being down a backstreet off the main road it seemed to be hitting us full force.
+Despite being down a backstreet off the main road it seemed to be hitting us full force and vibrating the entire hut.
 The owners of our place were attempting to counteract it with relaxing classic music and opera.
 The music wasn’t bad, when the MC wasn’t squawking.
 Until we went to bed then it was horrendous.
+It was akin to trying to sleep on a dance floor.
 Combined with the terrible bed and having a long ride planned for the next day it made us very grumpy.
 Midnight, and Christmas Day was marked with fireworks.
 We don’t know how long the party went for, we eventually fell asleep.

 It was a long day of riding, as we took it slowly and stopped plenty.
 The road was hilly and very windy to start and then goes through a mahogany forest and meets the jungle river, then it opens out to straight roads through rice paddies.
 It was a very pretty ride.
 We arrived about midday at the main viewpoint and parked the bike in the row of motorbikes and scooters.
 Now it felt like we’re in Asia!
 We joined the trail of people going up to the viewing area.
 It was a nice view, unlike anything else we’ve seen, but it doesn’t blow you away.